DavidLemayian/docs.globaleaks.org/TechnicalRequirements.rst

 **Minimum requirements**:

 - CPU : Dual core 2.0GHz
-- RAM : 4GB (Does not impact the maximum filesize that a node can handle in upload)
+- RAM : 4GB (Does not impact the maximum filesize that a platform installation can handle in upload)
 - STORAGE: 40GB Allocate more based on data retention policy and (expected) traffic.
 - I/O : 10Mbit/s (shared)
 - Email account